marioary/anbernic-h700-fw-comparing/README.md

 - Trying to use mainline Linux kernel
 - EmulationStation frontend
 - Bluetooth support for both controllers and earphones
-- ?
-RetroAchievements
 - Built-in scraper
-- ?
-Wifi support (no profiles)
+- Wifi support
 - PortMaster support
 - ?
 HDMI support
-- ?
-Fixed analogue stick cardinal snapping issue
+- Fixed analogue stick cardinal snapping issue
+- More frequent updates
 - Theme support (only several EmulationStation themes)
 - Samba support for file sharing
 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
+- Has VPN
+- Has cloud drive sync
+- Has OTA updates
 - Has ability to do dirty update
 - Has a lot of customization options
 - Multilingual
 ### Cons:
 - Longer boot times
-- Less frequent updates
-- No OTA updates
+- RetroAchievements not work
 - No community themes
 - No community apps
+- No wifi profiles support
+- No wifi WPA3 support

 --------------------
 ## [GarlicOS](https://www.patreon.com/blackseraph)